 The NAU OTD curriculum was officially approved by the University in November 2013.

-The curriculum will take 33 months to complete, including fieldwork education and the required 16-month, individualized residency.
+The curriculum will take 33 months to complete, including fieldwork education and the required 16-week individualized residency.

 The semester/year matrix identifies the courses and curriculum sequence across each semester leading to graduation with a doctor of occupational therapy (OTD) degree.